MiniAiLive/Physical-Access-Control-System/README.md

 </div>

 ## Welcome to the [MiniAiLive](https://www.miniai.live/)!
-This is the world first repository which describes full solutions for Physical Access Control System containing from hardware design, Face Recognition model to deployment for device.
+This is the world first repository which describes full solutions for Physical Access Control System containing from hardware design, Face Recognition & Face Liveness Detection (3D Face Passive Anti-spoofing) model to deployment for device.
 Can be applied to face recognition based smart-lock or similar solution easily.

 ## Introduction